-Thanksgiving is a holiday celebrated primarily in the United States and Canada.
+Thanksgiving Day, or just Thanksgiving, is a holiday celebrated primarily in the United States and Canada.
 Thanksgiving is celebrated on the second Monday of October in Canada and the fourth Thursday of November in the United States.

 The choice of meat at the original feast is thought by historians to have been venison, but Ms. Hale put turkey on the map by publishing a Thanksgiving edition of her magazine, including turkey-centric feasts.
 The poultry industry capitalized on this through heavy advertising and PR events in the first half of the 20th century, cementing turkey as the Thanksgiving meal of choice, with an assist from the US military, which served turkey to the troops on Thanksgiving as the standard holiday meal thanks to turkey being relatively cheap.
 The tradition continues in the armed forces to this day, even resulting in the creation of a platoon-sized forward deployable Thanksgiving turkey dinner with all the trimmings, so troops on the front lines can have a taste of home.
 The President these days receives two live turkeys for Thanksgiving, who receive Presidential pardons and a cushy life at a DC local petting zoo.